Cloud Integration with Ultimate Software

 - Anypoint™ Connectors: CloudHub features a rich library of out-of-the-box connectors, enabling cloud adopters to quickly integrate the most widely used SaaS applications such as Salesforce.com and NetSuite.
 With Anypoint Connectors, the need for custom coding is eliminated and even non-technical users can perform integrations.

 - Development Toolkit: CloudHub includes an easy to use development toolkit that allows users to build custom integration applications.
-Mule Studio, an Eclipse-based flow designer, supports drag-and-drop configuration, further reducing the need for custom coding and cutting down the development cycle.
+Anypoint Studio, an Eclipse-based flow designer, supports drag-and-drop configuration, further reducing the need for custom coding and cutting down the development cycle.
 With CloudHub, users can achieve faster “go-live” times.

-- Secure Data Gateway: For SaaS users who need to access data and processes residing on-premise but are also concerned about security, CloudHub features the Secure Data Gateway.
+- Secure Data Gateway: For SaaS users who need to access data and processes residing on-premises but are also concerned about security, CloudHub features the Secure Data Gateway.
 The Secure Data Gateway supports SaaS-to-enterprise integration, enabling SaaS applications to access data residing behind the firewall without compromising enterprise security.

 - Management Portal: CloudHub comes with a browser-based management portal, that provides deep visibility into integration flows, enabling users to monitor and control integration applications.
 As a browser-based tool, the management portal does not require users to download or install additional software.